skenderidis/gtm-parsing/README.md

 (-) Since the Python script is executed on the BIGIP it consumes resources from the system.
 So depending on the # of calls this needs to be considered.

-(-) It is important to validate the Python script will not go into a loop (after a change) as it could have an impact on the control plane CPU of the BIGP
+(-) It is important to validate that the Python script will not go into a loop (after a change) as it could have an impact on the control plane CPU of the BIGP

 ## General Recommendations